-Parliamentary Resources Score: 10 The resources of the U.S. Congress substantially surpass those of any other national legislature.
-First of all, there are three large congressional agencies that perform research and analysis: the Congressional Budget Office (CBO); the Congressional Research Service (CRS); and the Government Accountability Office (GAO).
+Parliamentary Resources Score: 10 The staff resources of the U.S. Congress substantially surpass those of any other national legislature.
+First, there are three large congressional agencies that perform research and analysis: the Congressional Budget Office (CBO); the Congressional Research Service; and the Government Accountability Office.
 The CBO, a nonpartisan body, is the most credible source of budget analysis in the government.
 Secondly, each congressional committee has a sizable staff, divided between the majority and the minority parties.
-In addition, each member of Congress has personal staff, ranging from about 14 personnel, including at least one or two legislative specialists for a member of the House, to more than 50, with several legislative specialists, for a senator from a large state.
+In addition, each member of Congress has personal staff, ranging from about 14 personnel, including at least one or two legislative specialists, for a member of the House, to more than 50, with several legislative specialists, for a senator from a large state.

-The magnitude of Congress's resources reflects three features: One, Congress is constitutionally independent of the executive, and thus seeks to avoid depending on it entirely for information and analysis.
-Secondly, Congress's own structure has traditionally been decentralized, with much of the legislative work done in committee.
-And thirdly, individual members are politically independent of the parties, and use staff both for participating in policymaking and for providing electorally beneficial services to constituents.
-Although Congress has cut staff personnel in recent years, relying more heavily on ideologically oriented think tanks when examining policy questions, its levels of staffing remain unmatched in the world.
+The magnitude of Congress's resources reflects three features: First, Congress is constitutionally independent of the executive, and thus seeks to avoid depending on it entirely for information and analysis.
+Second, Congress's own structure has traditionally been decentralized, with much of the legislative work done in committee.
+And third, individual members are politically independent of the parties, and use staff both for participating in policymaking and for providing electorally beneficial services to constituents.